thomas694/DFTContextMenuHandler/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This is a shell extension for windows 10 (x64) that adds a file tools submenu to the windows explorer context menu for folders and files in general.
 Long path names are supported.<br/>
-It should still work on older Windows versions and on 32-bit versions, but as support of these older versions has ended it is no longer tested on these.
+As the support of older Windows versions has ended, it is no longer tested on these or on 32-bit versions.

 ## Screenshot